burlinson/AI/_posts/2025-08-17-Core-Components-Of-AI-Platfroms.md

 AI platforms are rapidly evolving toward new architectures, driven by increasing compute capacity, retrieval spanning every modality, continuous knowledge updates, and neural networks that fuse reasoning, memory, and planning into a single adaptive system.

 The next generation of AI won’t just generate answers.
 It will stay current, interpret events in the world in real time, and operate as a proactive partner in human decision‑making.

+_**Note from Author:** Every time I reread this article, I felt like it might be too technical for some readers, so I asked AI to create a non technical summary using the text from above.
+It did a pretty good job: See the simplified version here_